HuyHuynh-Milo/Financial-Fraud-Transaction-Analysis---Machine-Learning-Python-/README.md

 - **Build predictive models**: Apply machine learning algorithms to classify transactions as fraudulent or non-fraudulent, and evaluate their performance.
 - **Scalability & adaptability**: Ensure the solution can be applied to different datasets and adapted to evolving fraud techniques.

-🔭 **Scope:**

-The scope of this project defines the boundaries and focus areas for fraud detection and prediction:
-- Data exploration & preprocessing: Cleaning, transforming, and preparing raw financial transaction data for analysis.
-- Exploratory data analysis (EDA): Visualizing and understanding transaction patterns, fraud distribution, and correlations among features.
-- Model development & evaluation: Building and testing machine learning models (e.g., Logistic Regression, Random Forest, XGBoost) to detect fraud.
-- Performance measurement: Using metrics such as precision, recall, F1-score, and ROC-AUC to assess model effectiveness.
-- Practical application: Providing insights and predictive tools that can support fraud investigators and risk management teams.
-Out of scope: This project does not cover deployment into production systems, integration with real-time transaction monitoring platforms, or regulatory/legal aspects of fraud management.

 ---
 ## 📂 Dataset description & structure
 📎 **Data Source:**